-In the fall of 2017, the Undergraduate Writing Program will solicit applications from graduate students interested in teaching University Writing, Columbia's required first-year writing course.
-Note: On average, we receive over one hundred applications for approximately ten positions per year.
+In the fall of 2018, the Undergraduate Writing Program will solicit applications from graduate students interested in teaching University Writing, Columbia's required first-year writing course.
+Note: On average, we receive over one hundred applications for approximately fifteen positions per year.

-Information Meeting for SoA and GSAS Graduate Students:
+Information Meeting for GSAS and SoA Graduate Students:

 Representatives from the program will speak about how to apply and what the program involves, and will take questions from students.

 Graduate students in the following categories are eligible to apply:

 - Students across Arts & Sciences Ph.D. programs who will be entering their sixth or seventh registered year of study in the fall of 2019, and Ph.D. students in English during their funding years, in coordination with their department.

 - SoA Writing students currently in their first or second year of study are eligible to apply.

 - SoA Theatre students currently in their first or second year of study should confer with the Director of Academic Administration regarding eligibility.

 - SoA Film students who will be Research Arts in the 2019-20 academic year are eligible to apply.
 All interested Research Arts Film students should consult with their adviser before applying.

 Appointments are for two years, except for instructors who will begin teaching in their seventh year of graduate study.
 They will be appointed for one year only.